Top Strategies for Allergy Relief – Herbs, Homeopathics, and Lifestyle ChangesJulia Woodford August 1, 2022

 If the immune system is on high alert due to incoming assaults from food, air, and water, then it is more likely to over-react to benign things like flower pollen.
 By flushing toxic residues from the body and clearing out inflammation, you are already on your way to reducing or eliminating allergic symptoms.
 To take it a step further, there are strategies and supplements which augment this process.

-– Get more sleep.
-Exhausted adrenals can aggravate allergy symptoms.
+• GET MORE SLEEP: Exhausted adrenals can aggravate allergy symptoms.
 Develop a set of strategies that help you fall asleep easily and get at least seven hours’ worth.
 Taking a walk or doing yoga before bed, along with turning down the thermostat to keep the bedroom cool, can calm the mind and allow the nervous system to downshift into a relaxed state.
 St. Johnswort and Skullcap are both herbal nervous system relaxants that can aid this process; a few drops of tincture in a glass of water before bed are recommended.
+And last but not least, melatonin is a potent non-drug sleep inducer.

-– Eat allergy-fighting foods.
-In clinical studies, onions and garlic have shown an ability to reduce inflammatory reactions; they both contain quercetin (a powerful anti-inflammatory).
-You can also obtain quercetin in supplement form (try AOR or New Roots Herbal brands).
+• EAT ALLERGY-FIGHTING FOODS.
+In clinical studies, onions and garlic have shown the ability to reduce inflammatory reactions; they both contain quercetin (a powerful anti-inflammatory).
+You can also obtain quercetin in supplement form.
 It works by inhibiting the release of histamine and other inflammatory agents within the body and, unlike conventional chemical antihistamines, quercetin will not cause unpleasant side effects.
 Take 400 mg, 20 minutes before each meal, combined with digestive enzymes to increase absorption.

-– One of my favourite Ayurvedic remedies for turning off symptoms fast is Andrographis.
+One of my favorite Ayurvedic remedies for turning off symptoms fast is Andrographis.
 The tincture is very bitter tasting, but a few drops in a glass of water can alleviate symptoms of hayfever and allergic rhinitis as quickly as medication.
+Another favourite remedy is apple cider vinegar – simply add a teaspoonful of organic unpasteurized apple cider vinegar to a glass of spring water and sip it slowly on an empty stomach to flush toxins from the body.

-(Editor’s note: All of the aforementioned herbs, vitamins, and homeopathics are available at health food stores across Ontario.
+(Editor’s note: All of the aforementioned herbs, vitamins, and homeopathics are available at health food stores across Canada.
 These stores also carry alternatives to the most common allergenic foods.)